 How many electrons does iron have?

 Ans: 26 electrons.

-How do you write the electron configuration for iron?
+How do you write the full electron configuration for iron?

 How many valence electrons does iron have?